traviszech/ShizukuPlus/README.md

 # Shizuku

+## Wiki

+Please read the [wiki](https://github.com/thedjchi/Shizuku/wiki) for info, setup, and troubleshooting for this specific fork

 ## Background

 When developing apps that requires root, the most common method is to run some commands in the su shell.
 For example, there is an app that uses the `pm enable/disable` command to enable/disable components.